jenningsanderson/osm-interactions/README.md

 ...
 This list will contintue to grow?

+### Why is this so important?

 ### Requirements (A brainstorm)
- - [ ] A changeset (lookup) database that is annotated per changeset ID with additional context.
-"HOT:True/False", "CORP:True/False", "IMPORT:True/False", "BOT:True/False", "NEW_USER:True/False"
+ - [ ] A changeset (lookup) database that is annotated per changeset ID with additional context. `"HOT:True/False", "CORP:True/False", "IMPORT:True/False", "BOT:True/False", "NEW_USER:True/False"`
+ - [ ] A taxonomy of interaction types such as `"validation" : ["delete", "square", "tag_correction"], "import" : ["building", address", roads", "corporate":["map seeding", "navigation-detail"]...` that can be easily enumerated and applied to the entire map to get a better idea of whats changing and where.
+(Very similar to OSMCha)
+ - [ ] A service/API(?) that connects each of these pieces with tools like ohsome or OSMesa for historical analysis of the map in depth.
+ - [ ] A service/API(?) that incorporates more real-time edits into such analysis.

-This idea came out of conversations at SOTM 2019, specifically discussions with folks at DevSeed, Mapbox, and Facebook.
+Much of this is the product of conversations at SOTM 2019, specifically discussions with @joto, @geohacker, @batpad, @kamicut and other folks Devseed, Mapbox, and Facebook.

-#### Longterm Vision
+Related topics: LoChas (Logical Changesets), & Atomic Changesets.

 ![OSM Brain](https://i.imgflip.com/3bz5ok.jpg)